The Science

 Use BFR cuffs for effective bodyweight exercises like squats, push-ups, or lunges.

-Integrate BFR into your existing workout routine to amplify results with lighter loads.
-For example, perform light weight bicep curls or leg extensions with BFR cuffs to stimulate growth and endurance.
+Integrate BFR into your existing workout routine to enhance the results with lighter loads.

 Outdoor Training: